 Bimini Capital's REIT taxable income is computed differently from net income as computed in accordance with generally accepted accounting principles ("GAAP net income"), as reported in the Company's accompanying consolidated financial statements.
-Depending on the number and size of the various items or transactions being accounted for differency between REIT taxable income and GAAP net income can be substantial and each item can affect several reporting periods.
+Depending on the number and size of the various items or transactions being accounted for differently, the differences between REIT taxable income and GAAP net income can be substantial and each item can affect several reporting periods.
 Generally, these items are timing or temporary differences between years; for example, an item that may be a deduction for GAAP net income in the current year may not be a deduction for REIT taxable income until a later year.
-The most significant difference is that the results of the Company's taxable REIT subsidiary do not impact REIT taxable income.
+The most significant differences are as follows: the results of the Company's taxable REIT subs idiary do not impact REIT taxable income, and unrealized gains or losses on the trading securities portfolio do not impact REIT taxable income.